agrichick45/ST558Project1/README.md

 happy makes sense.
 Power is a heavy responsibility and weight these heavy pokemon disproportionately wear.

-## Pokemon getting Heavier Over Time
+## Pokemon Weight and Happiness Over Time

 So, we have data over multiple generations, showing the avereage weight of pokemon over time.
 This data can be summerized into categories and